dhpiggott/scala-json-rpc/README.md

 Example usage
 -------------

-This is best demonstrated by the sample project (located in the `sample` directory).
+This is best demonstrated by the example project (located in the `example` directory).

-The best way to get started with `play-json-rpc` in your project is to copy the sample project and then add/change/remove domain and message types as necessary.
-You might want to copy and modify the sample tests too.
+The best way to get started with `play-json-rpc` in your project is to copy the example project and then add/change/remove domain and message types as necessary.
+You might want to copy and modify the example tests too.

-The sample project includes:
+The example project includes:

 1. Two domain types with JSON Formats, `Account` and `Transaction` (definitions omitted for brevity here because they are fairly typical `play-json` usage).